lokesh31082002-blip/Predictive-Analytics-for-Stock-Market-Trend-Forecasting-Using-Sentiment-Analysis/README.md

 ## LSTM Architecture

-Both models use the same basic architecture:
+The models use the following architecture:

 ```text
 Input